Setting up a home network

-Run the Set Up a Network wizard (for wireless networks only).
+Run the Set Up a Wireless Router or Access Point wizard (wireless only).

 Each of these steps is described in detail later in this article.

-Start by setting up just one computer to make sure the network is working before you try to add additional computers or devices.
+Start by setting up one computer.
+Once you set up the network and you are sure that the first computer is working correctly, you can add additional computers or devices.

 Install the hardware

-Install network adapters in any computers that need them, or connect them to the computers.
+Install network adapters in any computers that need them.
 (Follow the installation instructions in the information that came with each adapter.)

 Set up or verify an Internet connection (optional)

 You don't need an Internet connection to set up a network, although most people want to use their network to share an Internet connection.
 To set up an Internet connection, you need a cable or DSL modem and an account with an Internet service provider (ISP).
 Then open the Connect to the Internet wizard

 and follow the instructions.
 For more information, see What do I need to connect to the Internet?